cliffv/GettingCleaningData/CodeBook.md

         - replace "\\)", by "-"
         - replace "\\,g)" by "g"

--  We have now constructed a tidyset as because each variable we measure is in 1 column (was already the case), each different observation is in a different row and there is 1 table for each type of variable
+-  We have now constructed a tidyset as because each variable we measure is in 1 column (was already the case), each different observation is in a different row and there is 1 table for each type of variable.
+Each row is one measurement of an individual of one activity.
+The types of data are all the same, they are either means or standard deviations, each attribute has its own column.

 13. We save dfJoinedData into dfTidyData and export it as a textfile called tidyDataset1.txt.
+The list of variables can be found in Appendix A.

 ## From the data set in step 4, we create a second, independent tidy data set with the average of each variable per activity per subject.